Updated: Feb 13

-HERE’S A guideline to some of the most powerful stories about the sacrifice of a man called Jesus – now available on disc or streaming.
+HERE’S A guide to some of the most powerful stories about the Jewish people and a man called Jesus – now available on disc or streaming.

 4K Ultra HD, Blu-ray, DVD, Digital HD copy; 2016; PG-13 for Biblical violence including some disturbing images; streaming via Amazon Video, iTunes, Vudu

 JOSEPH FIENNES plays Clavius, a fictional Roman military tribune stationed in the wasteland of 33 A.D.
 Judaea.
 He finds himself at the cross during the crucifixion of the Nazarene.
 Cliff Curtis plays Jesus, called Yeshua here, the Hebrew name used throughout "Risen."